 - Peleus informs everyone that Helen has been kidnapped by Paris, son of King Priam of Troy.

 - Peleus wants Achilles to lead the army.
 They have not made up their mind about fighting, but Achilles tells Patroclus he will go to war if Patroclus is forced to due to the blood oath from his childhood.

 - Thetis takes Achilles in the middle of the night to Scyros.
 Achilles is disguised among the women, hidden by Thetis in order to avoid the war.

-- When they arrive for battle, Achilles refuses to do what Agamemon says, angering the king.
+- When they arrive for battle, Achilles refuses to do what Agamemnon says, angering the king.

 - They arrive at Troy and set up camp.
-Achilles and Agamemonon fight over Breseis.
+Achilles and Agamemnon fight over Briseis.